 SROs shall remain employees of the City on special assignment to the District during the entire school year, be subject to the personnel rules of the City, and shall perform the duties as that employment requires.
-The SROs will abide by the City's personnel rules and other policies and procedures and shall not be deemed employees of the District for any purpose, provided that the SRO shall also comply with District policies identified in Exhibit A. As an employee of the City, SROs shall be subject to the chain of command of the Police Department.
+The SROs will abide by the City's personnel rules and other policies and procedures and shall not be deemed employees of the District for any purpose, provided that the SRO shall also comply with District policies identified in Exhibit A unless there is a conflict between District policies and City policies or a collective bargaining agreement, in which case the City policies or the collective bargaining agreement will control.
+As an employee of the City, SROs shall be subject to the chain of command of the Police Department.
 The City shall maintain payroll, attendance, and performance evaluation records.